AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * This is a mandatory verb.
 * The AU shall use this verb as defined in section _____

+__Passed__

+* Used to affirm the success a learner experienced within the learning content in relation to a threshold.
+If the user performed at a minimum to the level of this threshold, the content is “passed”.
+The opposite of “failed”.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

+__Passed__

+* Used to affirm the success a learner experienced within the learning content in relation to a threshold.
+If the user performed at a minimum to the level of this threshold, the content is “passed”.
+The opposite of “failed”.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

 <a id="bibliography"/>
 #10.0 Bibliography